-Whether you’ve just heard about these "skinny jabs” on TikTok or you’ve been researching them for months, this blog is for you.
-We’re breaking it down in simple, honest terms — what these medications do, how they work, and what to expect if you’re starting your journey.
+Whether you've just heard about these 'skinny jabs' on TikTok or you've been researching them for months, this guide is for you.

 GLP-1s (short for glucagon-like peptide-1 receptor agonists) are medications that mimic a natural hormone your gut releases after you eat.
 That hormone does three major things: